 Here are three examples of where digital adoption can help contribute to the QMS of a manufacturing company:

-Manufacturing companies such as these need guidance and support in terms of business strategy, technology identification, and technology adoption to be able to do this properly.
-Additionally, the current quality management systems that manufacturers use to run their businesses well need to continue to change to keep up with the ever-changing requirements from users and their customers.
+Manufacturing companies need guidance and support in terms of business strategy, technology identification, and technology adoption to be able to do this properly.
+Additionally, the current quality management systems that manufacturers use to run their businesses will need to continue to change to keep up with the ever-changing requirements from users and their customers.

 One way of starting to look at what this means in practice is to take a look at the recent BSI publication PAS 1040 Digital readiness – Adopting digital technologies in manufacturing.
 This guide helps senior management within manufacturing companies to assess their digital readiness and understand the areas they need to develop in order to increase value from the adoption of digital technologies.

 But that alone will not be enough to give companies sufficient knowledge to invest in these technologies with confidence.
 BSI is therefore putting together a training and consultancy offer that will enable the principles of PAS 1040 to be put into practice more directly.

 Many manufacturing sectors have been pioneers in the use and development of Lean methodologies, with these contributing to greater efficiencies and labour productivity.
 For example, some of the UK’s best manufacturers, by being truly excellent in the implementation of Lean, are able to compete effectively on quality with companies from Germany and also to compete on cost with companies in the Far East.
 However, work by Professor Steve Evans from the University of Cambridge’s Institute for Manufacturing highlighted the fact that non-labour resource costs are typically 4.5-5 times higher than labour resource costs for manufacturers.
 This suggests that there is now a great deal more potential business benefit and opportunity for manufacturers from managing their non-labour resource use better than they have from trying to squeeze more value out of their existing labour resources.